- Home to LMIC

 Assumptions & Limitations

 The projections reflect studies of past and present industrial trends.
 They illustrate what is likely to happen, barring major changes from past trends.
-These projections are based largely on the same major economic assumptions the U.S. Bureau of Labor Statistics uses to develop national projections.
+These projections are based largely on the same major economic assumptions the U.S. Bureau of Labor Statistics (BLS) uses to develop national projections.
 These assumptions are:

 - Certain fundamental conditions will prevail throughout the projections period in the institutional framework of the U.S. and state economy; fluctuations in economic activity due to the business cycle will continue to occur.